 These are just examples of some of the initial points buyers will want to consider before starting the search for a property.
 Once you have a pretty good idea of what you are looking for, it’s time to contact an agent or start searching online.
 In addition to all of our own Special “Finds…” listings, we have put together a catalog of all listed unique properties in the mountain area, in one place, on our website.
 We review every property listing in the mountains and identify the ones we would classify as unique.
 We then sort them by style and type and organize them for buyers to review on SpecialFinds.com.
 These properties are sorted into the following categories: Log and Rustic Properties, Historic Properties, Water Front or Water View Properties, Horse Properties and Farms, Modern Green Eclectic Houses and Luxury Homes and Estates.
 SpecialFinds.com is the only place buyers can find virtually every listed unique property in the mountain area without having to wade through the clutter of ordinary properties seen on other real estate websites.
 We can tell by our web traffic that buyers will visit the site, often lingering for hours, searching through the various unique property listings.

 What Buyers Are Saying:

-“Brenda Thompson did a terrific job on helping us acquire he house on Church Hill Drive.
-She was able to answer all our questions and made many helpful suggestions on the buy process.
+“Brenda Thompson did a terrific job helping us acquire the house on Church Hill Drive.
+She was able to answer all our questions and made many helpful suggestions on the buying process.
 She has a very good knowledge of what all the requirements are and has the ability to find the right people to help get the job done right.
 Brenda works hard to see that all your needs are fulfilled and she’ll take care of even the smallest details.
 Home buying is a large investment and Brenda made the process as easy as possible.
 I highly recommend as a real estate agent.”

 – John T.